icemoss/deltarune-guitar/README.md

 ## Summary

 This is a replica of the Rock Band minigame in Deltarune Chapter 3.
-You play as Kris in a Guitar-Hero-esque game.
+You play as Kris in a Guitar-Hero style game.
 It is implemented in TypeScript, using the canvas to display.

 ## How to Play